 become increasingly difficult.
 There is a huge gap in the demand for yoga teachers that are truly qualified to teach.

 Soma Yoga Institute was founded to fill the growing need for high-quality instructors by educating our students in modern biomechanics, while merging the best of ancient practices to create an in-depth yoga program that leaves our instructors with a foundation of safety, strength and skill.

-We are dedicated to helping you receive the highest-quality education in the yoga space, so that you and your students will experience true breakthroughs and transformation in their yoga journey, safely. peak to your personal transformation in your own yoga practice.
+We are dedicated to helping you receive the highest-quality education in the yoga space, so that your students will experience true breakthroughs and transformation in their yoga journey, safely.
+We are also dedicated to supporting your personal transformation in your own yoga practice.

 We give you world-class instruction on a variety of topics including:

 • Alignment & anatomy biomechanics.

 • Application of the radical self honoring philosophy to help shift belief systems